mflowgen/mflowgen/README.md

 Modularized Steps
 --------------------------------------------------------------------------

 The key idea of a modular VLSI build system is to avoid rigidly structured ASIC flows that cannot be repurposed and to instead break the ASIC flow into modular steps that can be re-assembled into different flows.
 Specifically, instead of having ASIC steps that directly feed into the next steps, we design each step in modular fashion with a collection directory for inputs and a handoff directory for outputs.
 If we then describe the ASIC flow as a dependency graph of these modular steps, then we can leverage the build system to handle the edges by moving files from the handoff of one step to the collection of the dependent step.

 Here is a list of example steps, of which a subset are included in this repository for reference:

 ```
+template-step          -- Template for creating new steps
+template-step-verbose  -- Template for creating new steps with help

 calibre-drc            -- Run block-level DRC (Calibre)
 calibre-drc-sealed     -- Run seal-ring'ed DRC (Calibre)
 calibre-drc-top        -- Run chip-level DRC (Calibre)